oasis-board-process-committee/OBCPs/under-development/OBCP-using-git.md

 ## 5.3 Synchronizing with other repositories
 To avoid conflicts, each [Committee] **SHIOULD** designate a single [Repository] as authoritative for each group of documents.
 The authoritative source for all published [Work Products] **MUST** be the [OASIS Library].

 However, for various reasons such as the collaborative editing of documents in early phases in the development of [Work Products], a [Committee] **MAY** designate a secondary[Repository] for a group of documents.
-In these cases, the [Committee] **SHOULD** clearly designate the secondary [Repository] as non-authoritative and determine a process schedule for synchronizing the non-authoritative [Repository] with the the authorititative [Repository].
+In these cases, the [Committee] **SHOULD** clearly designate the secondary [Repository] as non-authoritative and determine a process schedule for synchronizing the non-authoritative [Repository] with the the authoritative [Repository].

 # 6 Administering a git repository
 Administering a repository includes organizing content and enforcing with document retention requirements.